 If the haplogroup is C or Q, then it’s highly likely that this ancestor is descended from Native Americans who were here before European contact.
 If the haplogroup subgroup is C3b or Q1a3a, then you have absolute confirmation.

 I recommend Family Tree DNA for Y-DNA testing.
-To see why, read my FTDNA Review.
-Although a 12-marker test is sufficient to detect the Native American haplogroups, I recommend at least 37 markers if you want to identify and correspond with your biological cousins.
+You need at least 37 markers if you want to identify and correspond with your biological cousins.

 NOTE: If your haplogroup is not C or Q, this does not rule out Native American ancestry in another line.